 - 8.1 At the beginning of every game each team will consist of 3 players on court with a maximum of 3 substitutes.
 A team will be forced to forfeit the game if they cannot start that game with 3 players on court.
-A game will end at any time a team has only one eligible player for that game. - 8.2 In addition, each team may have up to 3 escorts on the bench during the game.
+At team will be forced to forfeit the game at any time they have only one remaining eligible player. - 8.2 Additionally, each team may have up to 3 escorts on the bench during the game.
 The total number of individuals allowed in the team bench areas must be not more than nine, including the three starting players.
-Failure to comply with this will result in a Team Penalty Delay of Game. - 8.3 The referees must be notified in writing at the coin toss, of any player(s) in the team bench area who are not involved in the game.
-The player(s) must wear an identifying jersey provided by the organising committee of the tournament; otherwise, they will not be permitted to sit in the Team Bench.
+Failure to comply will result in the extra person being required to leave the field of play. - 8.3 The referees must be notified in writing at the coin toss, of any player(s) in the team bench area who are not involved in the game.
+The player(s) must wear an identifying jersey provided by the organising committee of the tournament; otherwise, they will not be permitted to sit in the team bench area.
 Failure to comply will result in the player being required to leave the bench area.